WoodWing/csde-components-boilerplate/README.md

 Boilerplate project for creating Content Station Digital Editor component sets.

-## Creating a component set
+## Creating component sets

-This section describes how to set up, develop and package component set out of the boilerplate.
+This section describes how to set up, develop and package component sets out of the boilerplate.

 #### *Important: use a release of the boilerplate that is supported by the target Content Station.
-See the [Releases](https://github.com/WoodWing/csde-components-boilerplate/releases) page for an overview.*
+See the [Releases](/releases) page for an overview.*

 Download, clone or fork this repository from the desired release tag.